Cali, Colombia: Harnessing pandemic-era policy to improve road safety

 Cycling has always been popular in Cali, a mostly flat city with warm weather year-round, but the pandemic has brought bicyclists into the street like never before.

-Using COVID-19 lockdown road-crash data to inform transport safety policy: Cali, Colombia
+Read the full case study: Using COVID-19 lockdown road-crash data to inform transport safety policy, Cali, Colombia